Copyright © Sanjay B Dalal, oGoing. All rights reserved.

 University of California, Irvine launching Innovation conference

 "I am passionate about my family, my work, community, education, innovation, culture and customs of people worldwide.
 I love the freedom, entrepreneurship, education and opportunity that America offers to me, my wife and my children.
 I am proud of my Indian roots, tradition and culture.
-I am always busy with my two growing kids - our charming and beautiful daughter who is 16 (a teenager; God help us!), and our boisterous son who is 21, soon to graduate as an Aerospace Engineer from UT Austin (both kids keep us guessing!).
-I think I am a devoted husband to my beautiful wife for 20+ years (devotion is a relative word :)).
-I'm happy and grateful to be born and raised in India, and living and growing my family in USA, the two largest and greatest democracies" - Sanjay B Dalal
+I am always busy with my two growing kids - our charming and beautiful daughter who is 22 (dual degree in environmental science and journalism), and our boisterous son who is 27, an Aerospace Engineer from UT Austin (quite proud of our kids).
+I think I am a devoted husband to my beautiful wife for 29+ years (devotion is a relative word :-) )" - Sanjay B Dalal

-"My parents and family, Bhagwaan Krishna, Bhagwaan Rama and Bhagwaan Swaminarayan always inspire me!"
+"My parents and family, Bhagwaan Krishna, Bhagwaan Rama and Bhagwaan Swaminarayan inspire me!"

 "Ask and it will be given to you; seek and you will find; knock and the door will be opened to you."
 Jesus Christ